-Convention Use italic Citations. bold Interface elements, such as menu names.
-Signal names.
-Terms in descriptive lists, where appropriate. monospace Text that you can enter at the keyboard, such as commands, file and program names, and source code. monospace bold Language keywords when used outside example code. monospace underline A permitted abbreviation for a command or option.
+Convention Use State of the Control of the Cont italic Citations. bold Interface elements, such as menu names.
+Terms in descriptive lists, where appropriate. monospace Text that you can enter at the keyboard, such as commands, file and program names, and source code. monospace underline A permitted abbreviation for a command or option.
 You can enter the underlined text instead of the full command or option name. <and></and> Encloses replaceable terms for assembler syntax where they appear in code or code fragments.
-For example: MRC p15, 0, <rd>, <crn>, <crm>, <opcode_2></opcode_2></crm></crn></rd> SMALL CAPITALS Terms that have specific technical meanings as defined in the Arm® Glossary.
+For example: MRC p15, 0, <rd>, <crn>, <opcode_2></opcode_2></crn></rd> SMALL CAPITALS Terms that have specific technical meanings as defined in the Arm® Glossary.
 For example, IMPLEMENTATION DEFINED, IMPLEMENTATION SPECIFIC, UNKNOWN, and UNPREDICTABLE.
 Caution Recommendations.
 Not following these recommendations might lead to system failure or damage.
 Warning Requirements for the system.
 Not following these requirements might result in system failure or damage.

-Convention Use Danger Requirements for the system.
+Danger Requirements for the system.
 Not following these requirements will result in system failure or damage.

-Note An important piece of information that needs your attention.
+Convention Use Note An important piece of information that needs your attention.
 Tip A useful tip that might make it easier, better or faster to perform a task.
 Remember A reminder of something important that relates to the information you are reading.